-Through the generous support of an individual donor, Pathfinder provides access to treatment and rehabilitation to fistula clients in Ethiopia.
-Specifically, Pathfinder works with community groups to identify women suffering from obstetric fistula, provide transport expenses to facilities that offer treatment, pay for diagnostic testing, and provide clothing and essential personal health items.
+Through the generous support of an individual donor, Pathfinder provided access to treatment and rehabilitation to fistula clients in Ethiopia.
+Specifically, Pathfinder worked with community groups to identify women suffering from obstetric fistula, provide transport expenses to facilities that offer treatment, pay for diagnostic testing, and provide clothing and essential personal health items.

 A favorable exchange rate, efficient programming, and an additional allotment of funds from the donor have allowed the project to reach significantly more women than originally planned.
-The project continues to exceed its targets, and has reached more than 2,500 women since the project’s inception.
+The project exceeded its targets, and reached more than 2,500 women in its lifetime.